 - openHABian Configuration Tool including updater functionality

-- Samba file sharing with pre-configured to use shares (opens new window)
+- Samba file sharing pre-configured ready to use shares (opens new window)

-openhabian-config is included and provides the following optional settings and components:
+openhabian-config provides the following optional settings and components:

-- Install and Setup a reverse proxy with password authentication and/or HTTPS access (incl.
+- Install and setup a reverse proxy with password authentication and/or HTTPS access (incl.
 Let's Encrypt (opens new window) certificate) for self-controlled remote access

-- Prepare the serial port for the use with extension boards like Razberry, SCC, Enocean Pi, ...
+- Prepare the serial port for the use with extension boards like RaZberry, Enocean Pi, ...

 - Move the system partition to an external USB stick or drive